wordsmythe/employer-test/README.md

 * Who is eligible for parental leave?
 * How much parental leave is given?
+* How much parental leave is taken?

 ### On Call

 * Are employees expected to be on call?
-* If employers are expected to be on call, is a device provided or compensated?
+* If employees are expected to be on call, is a device provided or compensated?

 ## Compensation and Benefits